cedlemo/ctypes-stubs-generation-notes/README.md

 └── stubgen
 ```

-The bin directory will contains the `main.ml`, which is the main program.
+The bin directory will contain the `main.ml`, which is the main program.
 The
 bindings directory is dedicated to the Ctypes bindings we want to use and in the
 stubgen there will be all the code generators.